twistedskp/myfirstwebsite/README.md

 # myfirstwebsite
-A simple local web project using HTML, CSS, PHP, and Bootstrap, made for B401 laboratory assistant recruitment process.
+A simple web project using HTML, CSS, PHP, Bootstrap and also mysql database - made as requirement for B401 laboratory assistant recruitment process.

 Before execute the files :
 1. Make the local database that consists of user, answer, and question's tables.